fossabot/stee/readme.md

 ## Features

-Currently Stee performs HTTP redirects key -> target.
+Currently Stee performs HTTP redirects domain.dev/key -> target.
+It provides a simple API to CRUD the redirections.
 It persistently stores redirections in a file on disk.

 ## Roadmap

-You can see the roadmap there: https://github.com/milanrodriguez/stee/projects/1
+You can see the roadmap there: <https://github.com/milanrodriguez/stee/projects/1>

 What's planned: